 The cottages are a short stroll from the friendly, pretty village of Membury (one of a handful of English parishes still celebrating the tradition of Oak Apple Day in May).
 Membury Castle is one of several impressive iron age hill forts in this historically rich area.
 History and nature abound.

 Lea Hill cottages are remote, hidden away among narrow lanes, yet within easy reach of the Devon market town of Axminster, with its many hidden gems such as the River Cottage Canteen, its historic carpet making tradition and heritage centre.
 Supermarkets in Axminster and range of pubs and restaurants are all within 4 miles.

 Lea Hill Cottages are set among a network of bridleways and footpaths wandering through some of the most attractive country in the whole of England.
 The SW Coast Path is just a few miles distant.

-5-10% for Clergy and Church Staff – dependent upon the cottage chosen.
+Low Season 5% for Clergy and Church Staff

 Arrival and Departure times: 10am arrival.
 3 pm departure.

 Booking Arrangements: Friday changeovers.
 Short breaks from Friday or Monday available in low season or for last minute bookings.